Skip to Content

 Expert Tips

-Finished tandoori chicken tikka on the skewers.
+Tandoori chicken tikka on skewers.

 Serving Suggestions

-• Freeze – Let the chicken cool, then transfer it to a freezer-safe container or bag.
+• Freeze: Let the chicken cool, then transfer it to a freezer-safe container or bag.
 Tandoori chicken tikka freezes for up to 2-3 months.

-• Reheat Reheat defrosted or leftover chicken in the oven at 400°F (204°C) for 5-10 minutes.
+• Reheat: Reheat defrosted or leftover chicken in the oven at 400°F (204°C) for 5-10 minutes.

 Frequently Asked Questions